 After that, whenever we pass each other on the streets or see each other on the ramparts, he grins that wide toothy grin and I thrust my chin up to the sky.

 Summer wears on and the heat only gets worse.
 So do the bedbugs.
 Tonight we girls will sleep outside in the garden.
-When Grandfather saw the bite and scratch marks all over my legs, he ordered a full fumigation of Girls’ Home.
+When Grandfather saw the bite and scratch marks all over my legs, he had persuaded the Council to order a full fumigation of Girls’ Home.
 We need to evacuate for three days.
 They’ll fill the building with bug poison.
 After it’s aired out, we’ll get to return.

 It is like a parade, all of us girls—every room, every floor—filing out the door and down Hauptstrasse to the gardens.
 We must look a sight, with our arms full of freshly washed sheets and pillows, skipping along, gay as you please.
 Zdenka makes up a little song for us to sing and we belt it out for all to hear.